R Regular Expressions: Pattern Matching with stringr (20 Examples)

 Match context without consuming it |

-The key takeaway: regex describes what text looks like, and stringr gives you consistent, pipeable functions to act on those descriptions.
-Start with simple patterns (character classes + quantifiers) and add complexity (anchors, groups, lookarounds) only when needed.
+The mental model: regex describes what text looks like, and stringr gives you consistent, pipe-friendly functions to act on those descriptions.
+Start with the simple families (character classes + quantifiers) and reach for the richer ones (anchors, groups, lookarounds) only when you actually need the extra power.

 References